-Physical and metabolic parameters in control and diabetic rats reflected approximately differences in metabolic control (Table 1).
-DM-0 and demonstrated reduced weight gain, as compared to control animals and diabetic rats with insulin treatment.
-Body weights in DM-4 rats were greater than in DM-0 rats, but lower than in DM-12.
+Body weights in DM-4 rats were greater than in DM-0 rats, but lower than in DM-12 rats.
 All groups of diabetic rats demonstrated renal hypertrophy assessed both by kidney weight and kidney to body weight ratios.
-Renal hypertrophy was most prominent in DM-0 that demonstrated higher kidney/body weight ratios as compared to diabetic rats with insulin treatments.
-All groups of diabetic rats had higher BG as compared to control animals, and there were also significant differences in BG between the groups of diabetic rats, consistent with intensity of insulin treatment.
+Renal hypertrophy was most prominent in DM-0 rats that demonstrated higher kidney/body weight ratios as compared to diabetic rats with insulin treatments.
+All groups of diabetic rats had higher BG as compared to control animals, and there were also significant differences in BG between the groups of diabetic rats, consistent with the intensity of insulin treatment.
 DM-0 rats had markedly lower plasma insulin levels than other groups of rats.
-In DM-4, plasma insulin was not different from controls, whereas the DM-12 rats demonstrated significant hyperinsulinemia.
-Control rats receiving 4IU of insulin displayed no statistically significant differences in physical and metabolic parameters when compared to control animals.
-Plasma insulin levels in C4 were higher than in untreated control animals, although this difference did not reach statistical significance.
+In DM-4 rats, plasma insulin was not different from controls, whereas the DM-12 rats demonstrated significant hyperinsulinemia.
+Control rats receiving 4 IU of insulin displayed no statistically significant differences in physical and metabolic parameters when compared to control animals.
+Plasma insulin levels in C4 group were higher than in untreated control animals, although this difference did not reach statistical significance.

-There were marked decreases in P-Ser473-Akt expression in DM-0 rats, lacking insulin treatment (Fig.1, Panel A).
-Treatment with suboptimal insulin in DM-4 resulted in partial restoration of Akt phosphorylation, whereas DM-12 rats demonstrated similar expression of P-Ser473-Akt as controls (Fig. 1, Panel A).
-Both treatments with suboptimal (DM-4) and intensive insulin (DM-12) regimen were associated with increases in Akt phosphorylation compared to DM-0.
+There were marked decreases in P-Ser473-Akt expression in DM-0 rats, lacking insulin treatment (Fig.1A).
+Treatment with suboptimal insulin dose in DM-4 rats resulted in partial restoration of Akt phosphorylation, whereas DM-12 rats demonstrated similar expression of P-Ser473-Akt as controls (Fig. 1A).
+Both treatments with suboptimal (DM-4) and intensive insulin (DM-12) regimen were associated with increases in Akt phosphorylation compared to DM-0 group.
 However, there was no statistical difference in P-Ser473-Akt expression between the DM-4 and DM-12 rats despite substantial differences in insulin dose.
-Expression of total Akt protein, consisting of both active and inactive kinase, did not differ between groups (Fig. 1, Panel A).
-Similar to analysis of P-Ser473-Akt expression, in vitro kinase assay revealed significant reduction in Akt kinase activity in DM-0 as compared to both control (Fig. 1, Panel B) and D-12 rats, partial restoration of Akt activity in DM-4 and similar Akt activity in DM-12 as in controls.
+Expression of total Akt protein, consisting of both active and inactive kinase, did not differ between groups (Fig. 1A).
+Similar to analysis of P-Ser473-Akt expression, in vitro kinase assay revealed significant reduction in Akt kinase activity in DM-0 as compared to both control (Fig. 1B) and D-12 rats, partial restoration of Akt activity in DM-4 and similar Akt activity in DM-12 rats as in controls.

-In DM-0, mTOR phosphorylation was reduced as compared to control animals (Fig. 2).
+In DM-0 rats, mTOR phosphorylation was reduced as compared to control animals (Fig. 2).
 In contrast to DM-0, P-Ser2448-mTOR expression in DM-4 and DM-12 rats was higher than in control animals (p<0.05).
-Total mTOR expression was not, in diabetic rats, different from controls (Fig. 2).
+Total mTOR expression in diabetic rats was not different from that in controls (Fig. 2).

-Administration of insulin to normal rats was associated with increased expression of P-Ser473-Akt (Fig. 3 Panel A).
+Administration of insulin to normal rats was associated with increased expression of P-Ser473-Akt (Fig. 3A).
 Expression of total Akt protein did not change.
-In contrast to Akt, expressions of P-Ser2448-mTOR, as well as total mTOR protein, were similar in control and C4 rats (Fig.3, Panel B).
+In contrast to Akt, expression of P-Ser2448-mTOR, as well as total mTOR protein, were similar in control and C4 rats (Fig. 3B).